Ohtani hits grand slam in 9th inning, becomes fastest player in MLB history to join 40-40 club

 Ohtani’s 389-foot shot snapped a 3-3 tie.
 Rays center fielder Jose Siri gave chase and the ball bounced back onto the field.
 He then threw it into the stands, so Ohtani didn’t end up with the keepsake, according to Ohtani’s interpreter Will Ireton.

-“It means a tremendous amount for me to be able to do this in front of the home crowd,” he said.
+“It means a tremendous amount for me to be able to do this in front of the home crowd,” Ohtani said.

+Ohtani joins Soriano, Ronald Acuna Jr., Alex Rodriguez, Barry Bonds and Jose Canseco in the 40-40 club.
+Acuna became a member last season, when he belted 41 homers and stole 73 bases.

+After never making the postseason in his six seasons with the Los Angeles Angels, Ohtani finds himself in a pennant race with the NL West-leading Dodgers.

 In the fourth, Ohtani reached on an infield single leading off against Tyler Alexander and stole second during Freddie Freeman’s at-bat.